How hepatitis C transmission happens

 Activities that cannot pass hepatitis C

-Many of the activities that increase a person’s chances of getting hepatitis C are similar to those associated with HIV, and therefore many of the steps to prevent hepatitis C also apply to preventing HIV.
 See Prevention & Harm Reduction for more information on how to reduce the chances of hepatitis C transmission.

-Higher rates of hepatitis C
+Different levels of risk for hepatitis C

 Resources for service providers